Ammasandra

 Ammasandra (sometimes referred to as Adityapatna) is a small township in Turuvekere taluk, Tumkur district in the state of Karnataka, India.

 Demographics

 As of 2001 India census, workers.
 Ammasandra had a population of 4236.
 Males constitute 51% of the population and females 49%.
 Adityapatna has an average literacy rate of 82%, higher than the national average of 59.5%: with 54% of the males and 46% of females literate.
 In Ammasandra, 7% of the population is under 6 years of age.

+Transportation

+Ammasandra railway station, located on Bangalore–Arsikere–Hubli railway line is the nearest railway connection of the area.